panda7789/docs.cs-cz/docs/visual-basic/programming-guide/concepts/serialization/how-to-read-object-data-from-an-xml-file.md

 ---
-title: 'Postupy: Čtení dat objektů ze souboru XML (Visual Basic)' ms.date: 07/20/2015 ms.assetid: 1e1423bf-74a4-4dde-a3bb-ae1bfc0a68ed ms.openlocfilehash: b1e9033d7aba8b4f423f29cd4fb4f7efbbe17a29
+title: 'Postupy: Čtení dat objektů ze souboru XML' ms.date: 07/20/2015 ms.assetid: 1e1423bf-74a4-4dde-a3bb-ae1bfc0a68ed
+ms.openlocfilehash: c997af4729a24a6b5bd5b22d0153860cff3282d7
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64624377"
+ms.locfileid: "74346424"
 ---
-# <a name="how-to-read-object-data-from-an-xml-file-visual-basic"></a>Postupy: Čtení dat objektů ze souboru XML (Visual Basic)
+# <a name="how-to-read-object-data-from-an-xml-file-visual-basic"></a>How to: Read Object Data from an XML File (Visual Basic)
-V tomto příkladu čte data objektu, který se předtím zapsala do souboru XML pomocí <xref:System.Xml.Serialization.XmlSerializer> třídy.
+This example reads object data that was previously written to an XML file using the <xref:System.Xml.Serialization.XmlSerializer> class.

 ## <a name="example"></a>Příklad